 The Wasatch and Uinta Mountains are known world-wide for their amazing and endless array of trails.
 Whether you’re a take-it-easy explorer, or an extreme push-the-limits, hardcore hiker, there are so many hiking trails to choose from, you could never hike it all!
 Listed below are a few of my favorites.
 Just make sure to bring along plenty of water, bug repelent, a healthy snack like a banana and a protein bar, a compass and your trusty army knife!
 If you’re planning on really heading out in to the wilderness, make sure you let someone who’s not coming along know where you’re headed and when you expect to return.
-Hike away!
+Enjoy hiking in Park City!

 Easy And Scenic Hiking Trails in Jordanelle State Park – My Dog Marley and I Enjoying a Sunny Day!

 For an easy, quick hike with pretty views of one of our lovely reservoirs, head over to the Jordanelle Reservoir Rock Creek area.
 You’ll find flat simple walks through natural wetland and bubbling creeks, and a few more strenuous hikes as well.
 The Jordanelle offers a shoreline trail that circles the reservoir and offers views of the water, and the mountains from Deer Valley all the way to Mt.
 Timpanogos!
 Jordanelle State Park also offers great fishing, water sports, and camping as well.
 Check out park details at http://stateparks.utah.gov/ .